 '''

 -- Create a new role and grant it privileges.

 CREATE ROLE cloverRole NOT IDENTIFIED;

 GRANT CREATE SESSION TO cloverRole;

-GRANT ALTER SESSION TO cloverRole;

 GRANT CREATE TABLE TO cloverRole;

-GRANT CREATE SEQUENCE TO cloverRole;
+GRANT CREATE TRIGGER TO cloverRole;

 GRANT CREATE TRIGGER TO cloverRole;

 -- Create a new database user with password.

 CREATE USER cloverUser IDENTIFIED BY cloverPassword;

 -- Set quota on tablespace.

 GRANT UNLIMITED TABLESPACE TO cloverUser;

 -- Connect a new role to a new user.

 GRANT cloverRole TO cloverUser;

 '''